 On June 26, 2022, the MHRA published its response to a 10-week consultation on the post-Brexit regulatory framework for medical devices and diagnostics.
 MHRA seeks to amend the UK Medical Devices Regulations 2002 (which are based on EU legislation, primarily the EU Medical Devices Directive and the EU In Vitro Diagnostic Medical Devices Directive 98/79/EC), in particular to create a new access pathway to support innovation, create an innovative framework for regulating software and artificial intelligence as medical devices, reform IVD regulation and foster sustainability through the reuse and remanufacture of medical devices.
-Regulations implementing the new regime were originally scheduled to come into force in July 2023, but have recently been postponed to July 2024.
-Devices bearing CE marks issued by EU notified bodies under the MDR or MDD are now subject to transitional arrangements.
-In its consultation response, the MHRA indicated that the future UK regulations will allow devices certified under the MDR to be placed on the market in Great Britain under the CE mark until either the certificate expires or for five years after the new regulations take effect, whichever is sooner.
-Devices certified under the MDD could continue to be placed on the market until either the certificate expires or for three years after the new regulations take effect, whichever is sooner.
-Following these transitional periods, it is expected that all medical devices will require a UK Conformity Assessed ("UKCA") mark.
-Manufacturers may choose to use the UKCA mark on a voluntary basis until June 30, 2023.
-However, UKCA marking will not be recognized in the EU.
-The rules for placing medical devices on the market in Northern Ireland, which is part of the UK, differ from those in the rest of the UK.
-Compliance with this legislation is a prerequisite to be able to affix the UKCA mark to our products, without which they cannot be sold or marketed in Great Britain.
+Regulations implementing the new regime were originally scheduled to come into force in July 2023, but have recently been postponed to July 2025.
+Devices bearing CE marks issued by EU notified bodies under the EU Medical Devices Regulation or EU Medical Devices Directive are now subject to transitional arrangements.
+The UK Government has introduced legislation that provides that CE-marked medical devices may be placed on the Great Britain market on the following timelines: